-Best Premium: Razer Iskur
+Best premium: Razer Iskur

-This is the priciest chair on this guide so it's obviously not for everyone.
+This is the priciest chair on this guide, so it's obviously not for everyone.
 It also only comes with a three-year warranty which might be off-putting to some buyers giving the high cost.
 However, if you can afford to sit in such luxury, your body is sure to thank you.

-Best Heavy Duty: EasySMX Big and Tall Gaming Chair
+EasySMX Big and Tall Gaming Chair

 Like the name implies, the EasySMX Big and Tall gaming chair is made with the comfort of larger players in mind.
 It's designed for weights of up to 350 pounds and eschews the traditional racecar seat design that can be restrictive on your sides and backseat.
 The chair's back is also adjustable to make it more comfortable for players with broad shoulders to settle in.

-Best for Easy Assembly: KLIM eSports Gaming Chair
+Best for easy assembly: KLIM eSports Gaming Chair

 Some people just aren't handy with tools and find the prospect of having to put together furniture intimidating.
 That's OK!
 The KLIM eSports gaming chair takes most of the stress out of the equation by coming mostly assembled.
 All you need to do is attach a few pieces with bolts that are already in the appropriate holes.
 You can also watch a YouTube video guide to make it easier.
 The whole thing should take 20 minutes or less.

 Once it's put together, you'll enjoy a high-quality product with a reinforced steel frame sturdy enough to hold people up to 330 pounds.
 It also reclines up to 160 degrees and has fully adjustable armrests that will help make it easier to reposition based on what you're playing.
-The removable cushions come in a variety of colors from sleek white to flashy red depending on your style, providing both a neck rest and a large lumbar support.
+The removable cushions come in a variety of colors, from sleek white to flashy red, depending on your style, providing both a neck rest and a large lumbar support.

 While it has a highly customizable elevation to support heights from 5 feet to 6 feet 6 inches, you might not get as much out of it on the extremes where it can leave your legs dangling or your shoulders feeling pinched.
 But for most, this is a solid pick that you can start enjoying almost as soon as you get it out of the box.

 Much like choosing the right console and controller for your needs, picking the best gaming chair will really improve your experience.
 They can be a big investment though, so you want to make sure you've considered all the options.
-A lot of chairs can cost a few hundred dollars, which isn't for everyone, but that doesn't mean there aren't chaeper chairs to consider if you're on a budget.
+A lot of chairs can cost a few hundred dollars, which isn't for everyone, but that doesn't mean there aren't cheaper chairs to consider if you're on a budget.

 While we stand by all the choices on this list, the best bet is the AndaSeat Dark Demon.
 It's easy to put together and can be customized with extra pillows, height, reclining range, and armrest to suit your needs regardless of what you're doing and how you like to sit.
 It's also got a slick style that looks professional if you don't want to fly your gamer flag all the time.